wendyverdonk93/docs/content/payments/boost/_index.md

 meta_title: 'Boost your integration - MultiSafepay Docs'
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 logo: '/svgs/MSP Control.svg'
-short_description: 'Boost your sales with branded communication and payment reminders'
+short_description: 'Boost your sales with branded communication and payment reminders.'
-weight: 50
+weight: 60
 ---